objetos15162/SpaceJump/README.md

 # SpaceJump
-Video game made with java using greenfoot for the Object Oriented Subject in Engineering school at UASLP
+Video game made with java using greenfoot for the Object Oriented subject in Engineering school at UASLP